llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

-## Schema Definition for Mesh Metadata
+## Schema definition for mesh metadata

 Here is a basic schema definition for our mesh metadata example: